 I’m not charging for these sessions because this is less about offering structured education and more about giving you insight into how I’ve managed and grown my online business over time.
 I receive many questions from writers about topics that I often find too subjective or personal to address in formal curriculum—e.g., how does one save time or increase productivity?
 How do you teach online courses?
 How and why do you choose one technology or digital tool or platform over another?
 How do you price and package services?

 Sunday Business Sermons go live at 3 p.m.
 Eastern.
-I’m using Zoom to host these as webinars, but you don’t have to attend live or register for the webinar unless you want to.
-If all goes well, these sessions will broadcast live/simultaneously on Facebook and YouTube, with the recording immediately available.
+I’m using Zoom to host these as webinars, but you don’t have to attend live or register for the webinar unless you want to interact with me in real time.
+These sessions will broadcast live/simultaneously on Facebook—but since I’m unable to monitor the live chat in two places at once, I’ll only be answering questions that are posed by Zoom attendees.

 These don’t sound like sermons.